Kushredoc/OpenAg-MVP/README.md

     - Check Light (ambientLight.py)
     - Check Temperature (thermostat.py)

 shelf is used for persisting variables (target temperature, prior fan state, prior light state).
-These variables must be initialized before the python code will correctly run, this is done by running:
+These variables must be initialized before the python code will correctly run, this is done by running the Python file /home/pi/python.setup.py.

-> python /home/pi/python/setup.py
+**NOTE** In my setup, the python icon runs version 3, while clicking a file runs 2.7.9; due to significant differences between versions you have to have consistency with what is run.

 Data storage is in a csv formatted (without header) flat file (/home/pi/Documents/OpenAg-MVP/data.txt)